sci-42ver/SICP_SDF/sicp_notes.md

 - > However, we will see in section 5.5.6 that moving to a model of simultaneous scoping for internal definitions avoids some nasty difficulties that would otherwise arise in implementing a compiler.
 - > This technique is an integral part of the compilation process, which we shall discuss in chapter 5.
 - > As we will show in section 5.5.6, one can determine the position in the environment structure where the value of the variable will be found
+- > allows this structure to be garbage-collected and its space recycled, as we will discuss in section 5.3.
 # miscs
 ## blogspot comments left
 - https://billthelizard.blogspot.com/2010/02/sicp-exercise-126-explicit.html?showComment=1719034722891#c6043924970819337247